QuantEcon/lecture-python-intro/lectures/eigen_II.md

 A = np.array([[3, 2],
               [1, 4]])

-# Compute right eigenvectors and eigenvalues
+# Compute eigenvalues and right eigenvectors
 λ, v = eig(A)

-# Compute left eigenvectors and eigenvalues
+# Compute eigenvalues and left eigenvectors
 λ, w = eig(A.T)

+# Keep 5 decimals
 np.set_printoptions(precision=5)

 print(f"The eigenvalues of A are:\n {λ}\n")